vadimsj/redland-renovations/README.md

     - Expand the customer base and boost sales.

 ### Scope
-  - Due to constraints of set requirements, website is built predominantly using vanilla HTML5 and CSS3, minimaising the usage of JavaScript.
+  - Due to constraints of set requirements, website is built predominantly using vanilla HTML5 and CSS3 and JavaScript.
 Backend functions are out of scope for this project and will require further development.

   - Feature requirements:
     - Website is static but responsive.